neondatabase/website/content/docs/guides/neon-authorize-clerk.md

 To follow along with this guide, you will need:

 - A Neon account.
 If you do not have one, sign up at [Neon](https://neon.tech).
-Your Neon project comes with a ready-to-use Postgres database named `neondb`.
 - A [Clerk](https://clerk.com/) account and application.
 Clerk provides a free plan that you can use to get started.
+- An existing application, such as a **todos** app, where you can implement or modify the code samples from this guide.
+If you do not have an app, you can refer to our [demo](https://github.com/neondatabase-labs/clerk-nextjs-neon-authorize) to see how it implements schema and policies in a similar way to this guide.
 - A local development environment set up for running JavaScript applications, including [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/).
 These are required to run the Next.js application and manage dependencies.

 ## 1. Create a JWT Template and get your JWKS endpoint URL